dares to teach must never cease to learn.” -- John

 physicians, lawyers, engineers, educators, and entered

 other professions.
+Unfortunately, Ms. Collins died in 2015.
+However, her book is still available on Amazon.
 I strongly recommend that you read

 her educational philosophy.
 It WILL change your thinking

 resources on my web site for support groups in Oklahoma.